jrwspina/pg-time-series-visualizer/README.md

+#### Page View Time Series Visualizer is a project part of freeCodeCamp's [Data Analysis with Python course](https://www.freecodecamp.org/learn/data-analysis-with-python/), it's solution may be found in *time_series_visualizer.py* or in the notebook *time-series-visualizer-notebook.ipynb*.

 ### Assignment

 For this project you will visualize time series data using a line chart, bar chart, and box plots.
 You will use Pandas, Matplotlib, and Seaborn to visualize a dataset containing the number of page views each day on the freeCodeCamp.org forum from 2016-05-09 to 2019-12-03.
 The data visualizations will help you understand the patterns in visits and identify yearly and monthly growth.